djccarew/watson-dojo-pm-tester/README.md

   ![Sign In](images/Picture2.png)

   4. Follow the instructions to complete the sign up for IBM Data Science Experience.
-Please note that two Bluemix services will be created for you -- one Cloud Object Storage (SWIFT) and one Apache Spark.
-You should now see the Data Science Experience dashboard as shown below.
+Note that two Bluemix services will be created for you -- a Cloud Object Storage service and an Apache Spark service.
+As soon as the 'Get Started' button is clickable, click it and you should be directed to the Data Science Experience dashboard as shown below.

   ![DSX dashboard][6]